Trial begins for daughter accused in seafood restaurant founder's death - Port Arthur News

 Kelli Diedre Sartin, 55, appeared before 52 potential jurors Monday so the prosecution and defense could agree on two and at least one alternate before trial begins Tuesday.

-Kelli was arrested on Sept.
-9 after Port Arthur police were sent to the 5000 block of Tremont Street in Sabine Pass at about 4:19 a.m. regarding a welfare check.
+Kelli was arrested Sept.
+9, 2019, after Port Arthur police were sent to the 5000 block of Tremont Street in Sabine Pass at 4:19 a.m. regarding a welfare check.

-At the time, according to a probable cause affidavit, the accused said her father had committed suicide with a rolling pin and metal spatula four days prior.
+At the time, according to a probable cause affidavit, the accused said her father committed suicide with a rolling pin and metal spatula four days prior.

-The victim’s body was found inside a bedroom, where he had been wrapped in tarp.
+The victim’s body was found inside a bedroom, where he had been wrapped in a tarp.
 Police reports say the room was cleaned with bleach and the bedroom door had been taped shut.

 Sartin has remained in jail since that day because, as the prosecution said Monday, attorneys have failed to reach a plea agreement.